Kneel-soN/CharityChain-API/README.md

 # CharityChain API
  By Neilson Diñoso of SMARTDEEDS

-Using express.js and MySQL as database
+Using express.js as framework and MySQL as database